ACanalejo/ACanalejo.github.io/_pages/research.md

 <br>

-### 'Braining Hearts' The Role of Electoral Experience on Ideological Moderation
+### 'Braining Hearts' The Role of Electoral Experience on Ideological Moderation.
 <details>

 <summary>Read more</summary>